makew0rld/didder/README.md

 didder is an extensive, fast, and accurate command-line image dithering tool.
 It is designed to work well for both power users as well as pipeline scripting.
 It is backed by my [dithering library](https://github.com/makeworld-the-better-one/dither), and is unique in its correctness and variety of dithering algorithms.
 No online or offline tool I know of provides as many options, while being correct (linearizing the image).

+It does not support images that make use of the alpha channel (transparency), but it will in the future.

 ## Types of dithering supported

 - Random noise (in grayscale and RGB)